-Proceedings is paragraph 5 (article 142), which deals with reasons for imposing custodial sentences.
-It states that it is possible to give a custodial sentence for a criminal offence for which a prison sentence extending 10 years is prescribed, that is longer than five years for a crime with elements of violence and if it is justified due to particularly grave circumstances of a serious crime.
-The underlined section of paragraph 5 represents the most problematic legal provision.
-Based on interviews with a vast number of detained citizens, we have come by the information that investigative judges usually go by this article of the law because it is imprecise and subject to various interpretations.
-Namely, this section of the law is also applicable to crimes without elements of violence, that is, to crimes from the area of economic crime.
-This is best illustrated on the example of Tomislav Djordjevic2, who has spent six months in prison for abuse of office3, although the investigation (and thus all reasons for extending custody) has ended three months before a custodial measure was adjudicated.
+19 The offense of abuse of office in a private company does not exist in EU practice One of the most striking cases is the trial for Stanko Subotic, who was sentenced for this criminal offense to a prison sentence of six years The state secretary at the Ministry of Justice Slobodan Homen has announced the abolishment of this provision, as well as the continuation of the cases that are currently being processed in Serbia's courts although the investigation (and thus all reasons for extending custody) has ended three months before a custodial measure was adjudicated.
 Therefore, it is possible in practice that the investigative judge also sets an inappropriately long custodial sentence for criminal offenses without elements of violence.
-This enables detaining citizens in custody for several years, which is contrary to European practice.
-Additionally, Serbia has, in its response to the European Union's Questionnaire (answer to question no. 70 in the Political Criteria section) answered that "Detention is a procedural measure that is undertaken in order to facilitate the smooth conduct of criminal proceedings, if the goal cannot be achieved by any other means that undermine, to a lesser extent, the basic constitutional rights.
-The essence of this legislative solution is a detention as procedural measure, rather than punishment, which is consistent with the principles of the European Convention for the Protection of Human Rights and Fundamental Freedoms, the International Covenant on Civil and Political Rights and the Universal Declaration of Human Rights."
+This enables detaining citizens in custody for several vears, which is contrary to European practice Additionally, Serbia has, in its response to the European Union's Questionnaire (answer to guestion no 70 in the Political Criteria section) answered that "Detention is a procedural measure that is undertaken in order to facilitate the smooth conduct of criminal proceedings, if the goal cannot be achieved by any other means that undermine to a lesser extent, the basic constitutional rights.
+The essence of this legislative solution is a detention as procedural measure, rather than punishment, which is consistent with the principles of the European Convention for the Protection of Human Rights and Fundamental Freedoms, the International Covenant on Civil and Political Riahts and the Universal Declaration of Human Rights."
 Such an answer is not in accordance to the practice of courts we have come across while visiting prisons in Serbia.

 The hereto described problems make up a group of systemic problems resulting from the work and neglect of the entire state apparatus.
-Topics such as inadequate and uneven court policies, disproportionately long custodial measures, ie. inappropriately long detention and the non-functioning parole release represent a group of problems which employees in the system of the execution of criminal sanctions have no influence over.
+Topics such as inadequate and uneven court policies, disproportionately long custodial measures, ie inappropriately long detention and the non-functioning parole release represent a group of problems which employees in the system of the execution of criminal sanctions have no influence over.
 However, in the following section of the report, we will show a range of problems which are in the exclusive jurisdiction of the prisons themselves.
 In our opinion, the described problems represent a lapse of the Administration for the Execution of Criminal Sanctions, the prison manager and the staff.